-Small Grants uses Lottery funding to make awards of be1ween £300 and £10,000 to not-for-profit organisations to help more people play sport.
+Small Grants uses Lottery funding to make awards of be1ween £300 and £10,000 to not-for-profit organisations to help more people play sports.

-The Trust is particularly interested in supporting innovative projects and pilot schemes that have the potential to benefit large numbers, and in new research.
-In addition the Trust sponsors 4 Specialist Schools per year.
-For more information visit the website:
+The Trust is particularly interested in supporting innovative projects and pilot schemes that have the potential to benefit large numbers, and in the new research.
+In addition, the Trust sponsors 4 Specialist Schools per year.
+For more information visit the website.

-A medium-sized grant making foundation giving grants to small, well-established organisations in the UK who address local issues in areas of extreme urban deprivation, or in remote and fragile rural communities.
+A medium-sized grant-making foundation giving grants to small, well-established organisations in the UK that address local issues in areas of extreme urban deprivation, or in remote and fragile rural communities.

 UK Business Grants provides access to over 600 government business grants in the UK.